Please note, the Invasive Species Ireland Japanese Knotweed Best Practice Management document has been withdrawn until further notice

 - CABI weed biocontrol summaries May 2015

 - Herbicides can be applied using a range of suitable applicators such as a knapsack sprayer.
 Control is easier if dead winter stems are tidied over the winter months to assist with access before growth commences i.e. to prevent tripping on them or them interfering with your knapsack lance.
-It is advised to leave the cane in situ to reduce the risk of spread to other sites.
+It is advised to leave the canes in situ on a barrier membrane if possibe, to reduce the risk of spread to other sites.
 Be careful to avoid spreading knotweed crowns when tidying dead canes.
 Application in sensitive vegetation areas is best achieved by stem injection or weed wiper.